jbytes1027/Flighty/ReadMe.md

 # Flighty

 A command line Flight and Hotel booking app written in Java.
 The final group project for CSCE 247: Software Engineering.
-Implimented from designed funtional requirements and UML.
+Implimented from designed funtional requirements and UML in two weeks of sprinting.

 ## Showcase